rapasoft/awesome-blog/README.md

 ### Frontend only

-In frontend directory (`cd src/main/frontend`) execute:
+In frontend directory (`cd <ROOT>/src/main/frontend`) execute:

 `npm start`

-to run the webpack-dev-server.
+to run the `webpack-dev-server`.
 This will start frontend app in development mode with hot-reloading capabilities.
 To build frontend as production-ready bundle run:

 `npm run build`

+This command is however executed when maven builds the whole project (using `build-frontend` profile).